AlexParamonov/save_queue/README.md

 7. Read README for more details :)

-### Tracing changes
+### Tracking changes
-By default SaveQueue provide changes tracing functional.
+By default SaveQueue provide changes tracking functional.
 In order to use it, call #mark_as_changed method in your mutator methods like this:

     require "save_queue"